mez-FMDA/test2/docs/Market_Facilitator/Flexibility_Market_Rules_Development/Common_End_to_End_Process/Common End-to-End Process Workstream Toolkit v2.0.md

 | v2.0  | 2025-07-29 | Discussion page link included to be published in FlexNews pre-workshop #1 | MB   |

+This workstream has three main lofty aims:
+1) to provide a framework to align business processes between System Operators, which is a prerequisite for any efficient technical solutions (like FMAR) that aims to promote interoperability and market liquidity
+2) to produce a useful toolkit for FSPs on the user journey to signpost basic inputs/outputs required for each market phase and
+3) to provide foundation for a machine-readable conceptual model of the 'flexibility market' to support reasoning in the flexibility market catalogue.

-This document outlines the conceptual model for **Flexibility Market Business Processes and Systems**, with a focus on the **FSP User Journey**, as part of the Common End-to-End Process workstream.
+This document outlines the conceptual model for flexibility market business processes with a focus on aspects relevant to the **FSP User Journey**, as part of the Common End-to-End Process workstream.

-We are developing a shared glossary to support understanding of key concepts (e.g., *Asset*, *Unit*), starting with a pragmatic and lightweight approach using Excel.
-We will progressively transition to structured JSON, and eventually machine-readable formats.

-### Key Interview Themes
+### Interview Discussions

 In initial stakeholder interviews, we will explore: